PhamThanhMinh145/HKTBook/README.md

 <p>Each book has the properties such that ISBN, title, price and authorID.</p>
 <p>Each author has some information: authorID, name.</p>

+For more information see 2 PDFs ☝️ ☝️

 Ask for me **thanhminh1452000@gmail.com** or [Facebook](https://www.facebook.com/thanhmin145/)